-The Issuer was listed on the Main Board of the Singapore Exchange Securities Trading Limited (the "the SGX-ST") on 18 October 2010.
+The Issuer was listed on the Main Board of the Singapore Exchange Securities Trading Limited (the "SGX-ST") on 18 October 2010.
 On 30 November 2017, the shareholders of the Issuer approved the privatisation of the Issuer (the "Privatisation") and on 22 January 2018, GLP Bidco Limited (formerly known as Nesta Investment Limited) and GLP Holdings L.P. became the Issuer's immediate holding company and ultimate holding company, respectively, and the Issuer was delisted from the Main Board of the SGX-ST.

-The Group's activities when combined with the Group's size and scale, create a "Network Effect", provide the ability to recycle capital with attractive returns and allow customers to seamlessly expand and optimise their networks.
+The Group's activities are intertwined and, combined with the Group's size and scale, creates "Network Effect" synergies and recycles capital for the best possible returns and provides the best solutions for its customers, allowing customers to seamlessly expand and optimise their distribution network in convenient warehouse locations.